 The government and ANEEL have instituted a number of other measures in order to promote competition in the generation sector and to facilitate the development and financing of new generation facilities.
 The most important of these are:

-Execution of medium-term (8 year) contracts (the “Initial Contracts”) between the generation sector and the distribution sector.
+Execution of medium-term (8-year) contracts (the “Initial Contracts”) between the generation sector and the distribution sector.
 These contracts have given security of supply to the distribution sector and cash flow certainty to the generation sector in order to facilitate its privatization.
 The Initial Contracts represent 100% of a generation plant’s or company’s Assured Energy through 2001;

 Contract volumes for 2002 will remain at the same level as 2001, then roll-off by 25% per year over the last three years of the contract.
 The increased power demand for the overall sector, combined with the roll-off of the Initial Contracts, will create a competitive market for the execution of new generation contracts;